howtographql/howtographql/content/backend/graphql-elixir/2-queries.md

 end
 ```

 That's it!
-We have a working schema.
-All we need to do now is setup our HTTP server with GraphiQL.
+You now have a schema that can do something.
+All you need to do now is setup our HTTP server with GraphiQL.

 ### Testing with playground

 It's time to test what you've done so far!
-For this you'll use [GraphiQL](https://github.com/graphql/graphiql), which we'll need to route to from within the router generated for us by Phoenix.
+For this you'll use [GraphiQL](https://github.com/graphql/graphiql), which you'll need to route to from within the router generated for us by Phoenix.
 Replace the contents of `lib/community/web/router.ex` with:

 ```elixir(path=".../graphql-elixir/lib/community/web/router.ex")
 defmodule Community.Web.Router do